 By studying Hausa at UW-Madison, you will enjoy the advantages of studying in a small group led by a dedicated instructor.
 You will be eligible for Foreign Language and Area Studies (FLAS) Fellowships, which cover partial tuition for one year and provide a stipend.
 Through the African Studies Program, you will be connected with many faculty members conducting research in and about Africa, from fields throughout the humanities, arts, sciences, and education, opening up various .
 Truly cross-disciplinary and complementary study options are available not merely in principle, but in practice.
 Students from our Hausa program have gone on to work in the Peace Corps, the Voice of America, and even the Nigerian film industry, join the Peace Corps, and work for the Voice of America.

 You can study Hausa in several countries in Africa.
-Contact International Academic Programs for more information.
+Visit the International Academic Programs Majors Advising Page to learn more.

 African Cultural Studies Student Association; browse the Wisconsin Involvement Network for more information.